RugbyFootballHistory.com

 • The 37-12 win over Scotland was the highest Australian score over an IRB country.

-• Mark Ella scored a try in each of the four Tests, a feat never before achieved by a player in a touring team.
+• Mark Ella scored a try in each of the four Tests (and in every game), a feat never before achieved by a player in a touring team.
 Michael Lynagh scored 42 points in the four Test series, which was more points than any other Australian in a Test series.

 • Michael Lynagh scored 21 points against Scotland to equal Paul McLean's record of 21 points in a Test.